Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Methodology

 \subsubsection{Web Crawling}

 We rely on OpenWPM \cite{Englehardt16MillionSiteMeasurementCCS} to set up our auditing framework.
 OpenWPM is a widely used Firefox-based, open-source web measurement tool that has been used in numerous research studies \cite{openwpm_usage_stats}.
-OpenWPM by default provides functionality to automatically visit websites, capture network requests, and capture JavaScript API execution, among other things.
-To adapt to our needs, we further extend OpenWPM to automatically opt-out of processing and selling of user data, and to capture advertisers bids on ad slots.\footnote{We will release our patch to OpenWPM at the time of publication.}
+OpenWPM by default provides functionality to automatically visit websites and capture network requests, among other things.
+To adapt to our needs, we further extend OpenWPM to automatically opt-out of processing and selling of user data, and to capture advertisers bids on ad slots.
+In the opt-out process, we perform either the JavaScript opt-out event activation or engage the opt-out button provided by the CMP.
+We describe comprehensive information in Section \ref{susub:opt-out}.
+The JavaScript opt-out function is accomplished using a browser extension, while the opt-out button is clicked through the utilization of Selenium.
+It's worth noting that OpenWPM employs Selenium for browser handling, allowing functions compatible with Selenium to also function within OpenWPM.
+Throughout the phase of recording advertisers' bidding behaviors, the \texttt{getBidResponses} method, supported by \texttt{prebid.js}, is employed.